 But he has also made a name for himself as a photographer by getting artists such as Cher, Rita Ora, Iggy Pop in front of the camera for the Pirelli calendar.
 He also photographed Sadie Frost for a PETA ad and actively advocates for animal rights.
 He has not eaten meat since he was 28 years old, in 1987, and now lives vegan.

-In an interview with This Is Vegan , he talks about his Covid-19 illness, why he lives vegan , his relationship with animals, why he supports a start-up for milk alternatives and also tells us his absolute favorite recipe.
+In an interview with This is Vegan, Brain Adams talks about his Covid-19 illness, why he lives vegan, his relationship with animals, why he supports a start-up for milk alternatives and also tells us his absolute favorite recipe.

 Hi Bryan, thank you very much for this interview!
 I hope you have made it through the Covid-19 illness well and are healthy again.

 Bryan Adams: Hi Yannick.
 Thanks for the interview – I was asymptomatic and only found out through a travel PCR test that I had it.
 The same goes for my daughter, luckily we had no symptoms.

 You live vegan.
 How did this decision come about?